 Unfortunately, we have no pictures of the evening's activities.

-As well as our /P evenings, HADARS took part in the Practical Wireless 144 MHz Contest on Saturday 10th June.
-For this year's contest the maximum power allowed had been increased to 5W so, after carefully measuring and setting the output, we used a Yaesu FT-991 coupled to a 7-element ZL-Special.
-We were hoping to use a 9 element Tonna but the wind was too strong for the rotator.
-In the event we did a lot better than last year but we're still waiting for the results to be published.
+As well as our /P evenings, HADARS took part in the Practical Wireless 144 MHz QRP Contest on Saturday 10th June.
+For this year's contest the maximum power allowed had been increased to 5W so, after carefully measuring and setting the output, we used a Yaesu FT-991 coupled to a 9-element Tonna.
+We were hoping to use a 17-element Tonna but the wind was too strong for the rotator.
+In the event, we did a lot better than last year and ended 28th out of 64 participatants.
+We were also awarded a certificate for Best Fixed Station which was a pleasant surprise.

 The GX2UG station part-way through the PW 144MHz Contest